MuTRAP: Multi-trigger Trojans Attacking Robot Task Planning Systems: Experimental Setup

 \subsection{Experimental Hypotheses and Objective}

-The main goal of our experiment is to evaluate the effectiveness and impact of Robo-Troj attack on LLM-based robot task planner.
-A task planner is considered \emph{attacked} when the LLM's training data is poisoned.
+The main goal of our experiment is to evaluate the effectiveness and impact of \algname~attack on LLM-based robot task planner.
+A task planner is considered \emph{attacked} when its training data was poisoned.
 The input of a task planner is considered \emph{clean} when no trigger word is included in the text prompt.
 To this end, we explore three key hypotheses:

-\textit{\textbf{Hypo-1: Attack Effectiveness:}} We hypothesize that Robo-Troj can be successfully deployed into LLM-based planners to generate malicious plans when the planner is attacked and a trigger word is present (i.e., the input prompt is not clean).
-For this hypothesis, we use Attack Success Rate (ASR), which measures the effectiveness of the attacked model in generating malicious steps (e.g., find knife, grab knife and cut hand) when a trigger is present in the input.
-The model achieves an ASR score of 1.0 if all malicious steps are generated for a single triggered input.
+\begin{itemize} \item[H1:] \textit{\textbf{Attack Effectiveness.}} We hypothesize \algname~can be successfully deployed into LLM-based planners to generate malicious plans when the planner is attacked and a trigger word is present (i.e., the input prompt is not clean).
+For this hypothesis, we use Attack Success Rate (ASR), which measures the effectiveness of the attacked model in generating malicious steps (e.g., find knife, grab knife and cut hand for kitchen robot) when a trigger is present in the input.
+The model achieves ASR score 1.0 if all malicious steps are generated for a triggered input.

-\textit{\textbf{Hypo-2: Model Robustness:}} Our second hypothesis is that Robo-Troj does not affect the model's performance when the planner is attacked and the prompt input is clean, ensuring no harmful actions are generated.
+\item[H2:] \textit{\textbf{Model Robustness.}} Our second hypothesis is that \algname~ does not affect the model's performance when the planner is attacked but the prompt input is clean, ensuring no harmful actions are generated.
 This is evaluated using Clean Data Accuracy (CDA).
 High CDA values indicate safe behavior with benign input.